ScopeDome is included with libindi > v1.7.6. To install it under Ubuntu:

 - Field-upgradable firmware

-The driver supports only USB Card controller version 2.1 (and not the new Arduino cards which have different protocol) and has been tested with firmware versions 3.52 and 3.70.
+The driver supports USB Card controller version 2.1 and since driver version 2.0 (included in INDI 1.9.1) also the new Arduino cards and has been tested with firmware versions 3.52 and 3.70 for USB Card and versions 5.4 and 5.7 for Arduino card.
 Currently the driver does have function to calibrate steps per revolution of the dome, but it is strongly recommended to generate an inertia table which has to be done with the Windows driver setup software and copy it to ~/.indi/ScopeDome_DomeInertia_Table.txt